 - Pediatric Site Survey Report

 Trauma Center Standards, Department of Health Pamphlet 150-9, January 2010

-Section 395.401(2) and (3), Florida Statutes, directs the DOH to adopt by rule, standards for approval and verification of trauma centers.
-The DOH Pamphlet 150-9, January 2010, contains the trauma center standards referenced in Florida Administrative Code Rule 64J-2.011.
+Section 395.401(2) and (3), Florida Statutes, directs the Department to adopt by rule, standards for approval and verification of trauma centers.
+Pamphlet 150-9, January 2010, contains the trauma center standards referenced in section 64J-2.011, Florida Administrative Code.

 - Instructions on how to complete the EPSQ

 - EPSQ document

 - File folder for documents requested in the EPSQ